LEARNAcademy/syllabus/rails_model/active_record_query_syntax.md

 ## Additional Resources
 - <a href="https://guides.rubyonrails.org/active_record_querying.html" target="blank">Active Record Docs</a>

-## Set Up
+## SQL vs. Active Record
 We only need to learn a few rules specific to ActiveRecord in order to unlock a powerful tool to interact with the database.
-# SQL vs. Active Record

 Active Record is a Rails-specific wrapper for SQL queries.
 It's shorter, easier to type, and often looks nicer, but under the hood it's the same old SQL.